mosaic-data-model/mosaic-specification/doc/source/data_model.rst

      * site in the universe, if the type field is "site"

-     * atom in the fragment templates, if the type field is "template_atom"
+     * atom in the molecule templates, if the type field is "template_atom"

-     * site in the fragment templates, if the type field is "template_site"
+     * site in the molecule templates, if the type field is "template_site"

   .. _mosaic-label-name:

   - a name field, whose value is a label

+Labels of type "atom" or "site" are defined for each atom or site in the universe.
+Labels of type "template_atom" or "template_site" are defined for each atom or site in the molecule templates of the universe.
+They are thus identical for the corresponding atoms or sites in each molecule sharing the same template.

 .. index::
    pair: data item; selection